Partner Associations & Steering Committee Members

 January 2016 saw the launch of Rail Professional in both South East Asia and the Asia Pacific region.
 Rail personnel working in this area will now be up-to-date with the latest industry news from a single dedicated railway business resource.

-European Railway Review is a bi-monthly technical journal for the European rail industry covering topics including infrastructure, rolling stock, track maintenance, GSM-R and permanent way machinery
+Global Railway Review is the leading bi-monthly technical journal for the International rail industry covering topics including infrastructure, rolling stock, track maintenance, GSM-R and permanent way machinery.

 Infrastructure is a powerful new communication tool for the Australian infrastructure industry.